Scrashdown/PRU-Audio-Processing/Report/Report.md

 ![Timing diagram of the processing times with mic multiplexing](Pictures/PRU_timing_diagram_mic_multiplexing.svg)
 ![Timing diagram of the processing times without mic multiplexing](Pictures/PRU_timing_diagram_no_mic_multiplexing.svg)

-As mentioned above, multiplexing 2 microphones on 1 input pin reduces the available processing time.
+As mentioned above, multiplexing 2 microphones on 1 input pin reduces the available processing time, as can be seen on the diagrams above.

 ![](Pictures/PRU_buffer.png)